shawnsanto/computing-bootcamp-2018/README.md

 # DSS Computing Bootcamp

-This is a 3 hour computing bootcamp for incoming PhD and MS students to the Department of Statistical Science at Duke University.
+Here we have a 4 hour computing bootcamp for incoming PhD and MS students to the Department of Statistical Science at Duke University.

 The workshop will cover the following topics: